jfo/blog/source/posts/sild-is-a-lisp-dialect.md

 - Sussman and Abelson's [_The Art of the Interpreter_](http://repository.readscheme.org/ftp/papers/ai-lab-pubs/AIM-453.pdf)

-I consulted this a few times when I rean into specific questions, but again, I didn't really grok it until after I had finished the whole thing.
+I consulted this a few times when I ran into specific questions, but again, I didn't really grok it until after I had finished the whole thing.
 The finer points of closures and mutability and garbage collection were all lost on me until I banged my own head against them all for a while.
 The first time I read